NiklasMelton/AdaptiveResonanceLib/README.md

 3. **Trade-off** – The C++ versions sacrifice some modularity (you cannot swap out internal ART components) in exchange for significantly shorter run-times.

+The supported Python interfaces are the model classes and `artlib.common.utils`.
+The model-specific extension modules now expose lowercase `fit` and `predict` functions for the wrappers.
+Their former native classes and `Fit*` / `Predict*` functions have been removed; code importing those low-level symbols should use the corresponding Python model class instead.
+The `fracsort` extension API is unchanged.
+The refactor also corrects first-call `partial_fit` in the native ART wrappers and preserves negative class labels in Binary Fuzzy ARTMAP.

 ### C++ Acceleration Quick reference